 Patients will undergo individual and group therapy.
 Each facility will vary with its programs and amenities.
 The cost of treatment will be reflected in the location and services offered by the inpatient treatment program.

 Outpatient treatment programs can provide you with a flexible opportunity to receive treatment.
 The average length of time for treatment is 30 days.
-Psychotherapy is offered through individual, family, and group therapy.
+Psychotherapy is offered through individual, group, and family therapy.
 You’re expected to attend sessions that vary from 4-6 hours, five days a week.

 IOPs (Intensive Outpatient Treatment Programs) are an intensive approach to treat mild to relatively severe cases of addiction.
 The enhanced structure of the treatment and flexibility would serve those who don’t have a rich support system.
 In an IOP, patients are expected to attend sessions from 6-8 hours, five days a week.